catb00mer/fluffer/readme.md

 # 🦊 Fluffer
-Fluffer is a crate that aims to make writing Gemini apps fun and easy.
+Fluffer is an *experimental* crate that aims to make writing Gemini apps fun and easy.

 ## 🗼 Design
 Similar to Axum, Fluffer routes are generic functions that